Manalapan Brook: Course

 The Manalapan Brook's source is at in western Monmouth County, a few miles south of Monmouth Battlefield State Park, and roughly adjacent to the headwaters of the Manasquan River, Matchaponix Brook and Millstone River systems in the much larger Raritan Basin.
 This long brook flows generally north, traversing, along with its tributaries, much of Monmouth and Middlesex Counties.

 Its drainage basin, the Manalapan Brook watershed, is a 43 sqmi area, includes the municipalities of Millstone Township, Freehold Township, Manalapan Township, Englishtown, Monroe Township, Jamesburg, Helmetta, Spotswood, South Brunswick Township, and East Brunswick Township.

-There are man-made lakes created by dames alongside the course of the brook, including: Bulk's Lake (near the in Millstone), Millhurst Pond (Manalapan), Lake Manalapan (Jamesburg), Helmetta Pond (Helmetta), and Devoe Lake (Spotswood).
+There are man-made lakes created by dams alongside the course of the brook, including: Bulk's Lake (near the in Millstone), Millhurst Pond (Manalapan), Lake Manalapan (Jamesburg), Helmetta Pond (Helmetta), and Devoe Lake (Spotswood).

 After crossing the dammed section named Lake Manalapan in Jamesburg, Manalapan Brook continues north along CR 615 (Main Street) before flowing into Devoe Lake in Spotswood.
 The flow then merges with the Matchaponix Brook forming the South River at along the border of Spotswood and Old Bridge Township.